arimulligan/InternetInfrastructure/README.md

 ***Internet Infrastructure HTML5 Website***

-This README provides an overview and guide for the Internet Infrastructure HTML5 Website.
 This website serves as a valuable resource for understanding and learning about the fundamental components and concepts that make up the backbone of the internet.
 Whether you are a student, developer, or simply curious about how the internet works, this website aims to provide you with comprehensive information.

 Interactive Visualizations: The website includes interactive visualizations and diagrams to help users understand complex internet infrastructure concepts more easily.